omgnetwork/research/plasma/plasma-mvp/specifications/morevp.md

 7. No one is able to respond to the challenge in period 2, so `TX1` is determined to be non-canonical.
 8. After period 2, Mallory receives Bob’s `exit bond`.

 Mallory has therefore caused Bob to lose `exit bond`, even though Bob was acting honestly.
 We want to mitigate the impact of this attack as much as possible so that this does not prevent users from receiving funds.

-##### Mitigations
+##### Mitigations for Honest Exit Bond Slashing

 ###### Bond Sharing

 One way to partially mitigate this attack is for each user who piggybacks to cover some portion of `exit bond`.
 This cuts the per-person value of `exit bond` proportionally to the number of users who have piggybacked.

 ###### Small Exit Bond

 The result of the above attack is that users may not exit from an in-flight transaction if the gas cost of exiting plus the value of `exit bond` is greater than the value of their input or output.
 We can reduce the impact of this attack by minimizing the gas cost of exiting and the value of `exit bond`.
 Gas cost should be highly optimized in any case, so the value of `exit bond` is of more importance.

 `exit bond` is necessary to incentivize challenges.
 However, we believe that challenges can be sufficiently incentivized if `exit bond` simply covers the gas cost of challenging.
 Observations from the Bitcoin and Ethereum ecosystems suggest that sufficiently many nodes will verify transactions without a direct in-protocol incentive to do so.
 Our system requires only a single node be properly incentivized to challenge, and it’s likely that many node operators will have strong external incentives.
 Modeling the “correct” size of the exit bond is an ongoing area of research.

 ###### Timeouts

 We can add timeouts to each transaction (“must be included in the chain by block X”) to reduce number of vulnerable transactions at any point in time.
 This will probably also be necessary from a user experience point of view, as we don’t want users to accidentally sign a double-spend simply because the first transaction hasn’t been processed yet.

 ## Alice-Bob Scenarios